Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Outreach Seminar.md

 - Digital green ethioia.
 Working with farmers dependent on land and resources.
 Forrests in the south; farmers dependent on the forrest for lively hoods and protecting it.
 Partnering with

 Tadesse
 - Enviroment and coffe forrest forum.
-Three programmes; forrest and biodiversity, food and agriculture,
+Three programmes; forrest and biodiversity, food and agriculture, climate change and disaster risk.